Palaces you can visit without marrying a royal - Take a day trip to another world with a visit to one of the royal palaces.

 © Shutterstock

-Balmoral Castle, Scotland - This year, the grounds, garden, and exhibitions are open to the public on a daily basis from March until July.
+Balmoral Castle, Scotland - The grounds, garden, and exhibitions are usually open to the public on a daily basis from March until July.

 © Shutterstock